 2020 Event dates are: Classic I: July 15-19; Classics II: July 22-26

 The best time to see the show is 8:00-am-5:00pm Wednesday– Sunday.
-The Grand Prix is held each Saturday, July 20th and 27th at 5:00pm (approximately) Mini Prix’s are held each Sunday July 21st and July 28th at 2:00pm (approximately) See Special Events below for further information.
+The Grand Prix is held each Saturday at 5:00pm (approximately) Mini Prix’s are held each Sunday at 2:00pm (approximately) See Special Events below for further information.

 The event is free for spectators; no parking fee.
 We do have several special events that require tickets.
 See the special events section below for details.

-Special events are open to public though many require tickets.
-Please review the 2019 General Public Event Calendar (available in April 2019) for all events open to the public.
-VIP and Grand Prix dinner tickets can be purchased by filling out the following form: General Public Ticket form 2019
+Special events are open to public though some require tickets.
+Please review the 2020 General Public Event Calendar (available in April 2020) for all events open to the public.
+VIP and Grand Prix dinner tickets can be purchased by filling out the following form: (Coming soon)

 Limited shade and seating available at each ring.
 You are more than welcome to bring a picnic blanket, low rise chairs.
 Please do not bring pop-up tents.

 Dogs are allowed on grounds but must be on leash at all times for the safety of the riders and horses.
 The only places dogs are not allowed is in the vendor area, patrons tent and in the irrigation ponds.